Filip Mitrovic: Tuney

 In 2019, Mitrovic co-founded Tuney, an AI-assisted, auto-score-to-picture music platform for content creators.
 In 2020, the company joined MuckerLab, a startup accelerator in Santa Monica.

 Ear Candy Shop

 In 2015, Filip Mitrovic and Antony Demekhin founded Ear Candy Shop, a boutique music production house for advertising, providing music for TV campaigns.
 Clients include TED (conference), Maker's Mark, Facebook, Hennessy, American Eagle and others.

 Dark Bardo

 In 2021, Mitrovic partnered up with producer Andy Baldwin to create Dark Bardo, a music production duo inspired by a mysterious package from an anonymous sender that contained a plastic sherrif's badge, a Cuban cigar, and a copy of Illusions: The Adventures of a Reluctant Messiah, a novel by Richard Bach.
-The first double single is set to release in 2022, featuring the artists Shungudzo and Nini Fabi (Haerts).
+The debut came out in 2023, featuring the artists Shungudzo and Nini Fabi (Haerts) and it was featured on Apple Music's homepage as "Best New Release".